AQUACULTURE

 Marine Fin Fish Culture

 Cobia, Sea bass and Pompano are the most favoured candidate species for Fin fish farming.
-These fishes are highly priced marine food fishes having tender and tasty meat having good market potential.
-The enclosed bays, estuaries and shallow coastal waters are well suited for farming.
-The hatchery technology for seed production of sea bass has been perfected and seed production is not a constraint.
-The Sea bass can be grown in Cages erected in backwaters.
+These fishes are highly priced marine food fishes having tender, tasty meat and good market potential.
+The enclosed bays, estuaries and shallow coastal waters are well suited for fish farming.
+The hatchery technology for seed production of sea bass has been standardized and seed production is not a constraint.
+The Sea bass can be grown in cages erected in backwaters.

 Crabs and Lobsters Farming